tszheichoi/awesome-sensor-logger/UNITS.md

 - `altitudeAboveMeanSeaLevel`, in meters above mean sea level (iOS Only).
 - `bearing`, in degrees from 0 to 360 relative to due north.
 Negative values indicate it is invalid.
 - `bearingAccuracy`, in degrees.
 Negative values indicate it is invalid.
-- `horizontalAcccuracy`, in meters as the radius of uncertainty.
-It is approximately the unit standard deviation around the `altitude`.
+- `horizontalAccuracy`, in meters as the radius of uncertainty.
+It is approximately the unit standard deviation around the reported position.
 Negative values indicate it is invalid.
 - `verticalAccuracy`, in meters.
 It is approximately the unit standard deviation around the `altitude`.
 Negative values indicate it is invalid.
 - `speed`, in meters per second.
 Negative values indicate it is invalid.
 Note this is derived from the location, so may be unreliable if the speed changes between location updates.
 - `speedAccuracy`, in meters per second.
 Negative values indicate it is invalid.